Taxi plows into Moscow crowd including soccer fans, injuring eight

 Moscow’s traffic management authority said the driver was not drunk and Interfax news agency cited a source saying there was no alcohol in his blood.

-The same source told Interfax the driver had said he fell asleep at the wheel and accidentally pressed the accelerator pedal.
+The same source told Interfax the driver said he had fallen asleep at the wheel and accidentally pressed the accelerator pedal.
+The driver also said he had worked all night and that he tried to run away because he was scared, TASS agency cited an emergency source as saying.

+The same source told TASS that a court will hold a sentencing hearing on Monday.

-Russian authorities have vowed to host a safe soccer World Cup, which Russia is hosting for the first time ever.
+Authorities have vowed a safe soccer World Cup, which Russia is hosting for the first time ever.
 It is taking place in 11 cities until July 15.

 In central Moscow, authorities have installed heavy concrete blocks across the entrances to pedestrianized areas following a spate of incidents in European cities in which vehicles were used to mow down people.